uiceds/syllabus/manuscript.md

-#### Module 0 Topics for Zoom Meetings
+**Module 0 Class sessions:**

-* Thu 8/26/2021, 12:00 CDT: Introduction, syllabus, and getting to know one another ([slides](https://docs.google.com/presentation/d/1U-xdr_lPprNl5HiMTZ-pG0p9lRhR9FR0zMF3pwzVPjw/edit?usp=sharing))
+* Tue 8/24/2021, 12:00 CDT: intro

 ### Module 1: Linear algebra review and intro to the Julia Language

-#### Module 1 Overview
-In this course, we will use two key tools: linear algebra and the Julia programming language.
+**Module 1 Overview:** In this course, we will use two key tools: linear algebra and the Julia programming language.
 		You should already be familiar with linear algebra, so we will only briefly review it here.
 		You're not expected to know anything about the Julia language before starting this class, but you are expected to have completed a basic computer programming class (similar to CS101) using some computing language.